stl00/Sentiment-analysis-of-FOMC-meeting-minutes/README.md

 File structure:

+- `Paper.pdf` contains the model implementation details and the main result.
 - `Sentiment Classification.ipynb` contains the LSTM calssification model.
 - `Dataset Construction.ipynb` contains the code to construct the dictionary-method-based labels for FOMC sentences.
+Please refer to the paper for details.
+- `Wordcloud.ipynb` is used to generate the wordcloud of most frequent words in the FOMC minutes.
+- `Pred on S&P500/VIX.ipynb` are used to build prediction model of financial indicators based on the previous classfication result.